safer-streets/safer-streets-apps/README.md

 ## TODO

-- [ ] Multipage app - v2 of explorer (using area), another page measuring persistence of areas
+- [X] Multipage app - v2 of explorer (using area), another page measuring persistence of areas
+- [X] Demographics demo
 - [ ] Docker-compose implementation with full datasets on the cloud or in a volume...
 - [ ] ...then remove redundant demo branch
+- [ ] improve UX

 ## Referemces